Match! Version 1 Tips & Tricks

-The hints given below will help you to apply the Match! software more efficiently:
+The hints given below will help you to apply the Match! version 1 software more efficiently:

 Repeated Usage/Storing of Restraints